 John K. Lane

-From October 2012 to November 2013, John served as the interim CEO of American Roll Formed Products (ARF), a custom roll former located in Painesville, OH.
-Working with the management team, and assisted by Richard (Dick) Hojnacki, John led the transformation at ARF from a very entrepreneurial business to a process driven one, while maintaining the entrepreneurial spirit.
+- Served as the interim CEO of American Roll Formed Products (ARF), a custom roll former located in Painesville, OH.
+Working with the management team, John led the transformation at ARF from a very entrepreneurial business to a process driven one, while maintaining the entrepreneurial spirit.
 ARF experienced significant sales growth and improved efficiencies under John’s watch.
 Additionally, it took only three months to move from board approval of ARF’s Southwest expansion to producing its first part.
-John identified an internal candidate who ultimately became ARF’s new president, allowing John to return full time to Inglewood.

 Prior to Inglewood, John was the Managing Director of The Revere Group-Cleveland, an IT and business consulting firm.
 John was also a partner at Price Waterhouse, serving for nineteen years, where he provided negotiation strategies for a successful $275 million acquisition and actively participated in three IPO's, including OfficeMax' offering which was at that time the largest retail IPO.
 John also served in Price Waterhouse's Retail and Real Estate Specialty Practices.